show_page.php1 : dm01a.jpg

 HISTORY: Mass on the frenulum of the tongue

-HISTOPATHOLOGIC DESCRIPTION: Oral mucosa (per contributor): Expanding the submucosa and elevating the overlying multifocally eroded and extensively ulcerated mucosa is a sessile mass composed of multifocal to coalescing eosinophilic granulomas characterized by abundant viable and necrotic eosinophils centered on intensely eosinophilic, fragmented, granular material (flame figures) admixed with amphophilic to basophilic debris surrounded by multinucleated giant cells, epithelioid macrophages, and fewer neutrophils, further surrounded by lymphocytes, plasma cells, mast cells, foreign body type multinucleated giant cells, reactive fibroblasts, and fibrosis.
-Reactive fibroblasts and inflammation surround and separate bundles of collagen and are admixed with necrotic debris, edema, and rare colonies of 1-2um cocci.
+HISTOPATHOLOGIC DESCRIPTION: Oral mucosa (per contributor): Expanding the submucosa and elevating the overlying multifocally eroded and extensively ulcerated mucosa is a sessile mass composed of multifocal to coalescing eosinophilic granulomas characterized by abundant viable and necrotic eosinophils centered on intensely eosinophilic, fragmented, granular material (flame figures) admixed with amphophilic to basophilic debris surrounded by multinucleated giant cells, epithelioid macrophages, and fewer neutrophils, foreign body type multinucleated giant cells, reactive fibroblasts, and fibrosis.
 Predominantly in areas of ulceration, there are many small caliber blood vessels lined by reactive endothelium and oriented perpendicularly to plump, reactive fibroblasts (granulation tissue).
 There are multifocal ectatic lymphatics.
+Neutrophils and eosinophils transmigrate the mucosal epithelium.

-MORPHOLOGIC DIAGNOSIS: Oral mucosa (per contributor): Eosinophilic granulomas, multifocal to coalescing, severe, with flame figures, multifocal ulceration, granulation tissue, and rare bacterial colonies, Siberian husky, canine.
+MORPHOLOGIC DIAGNOSIS: Oral mucosa (per contributor): Eosinophilic granulomas, multifocal to coalescing, severe, with flame figures, multifocal ulceration, and granulation tissue, Siberian husky, canine.

 CONDITION: Canine oral eosinophilic granuloma